 There is no doubt economic uncertainty exists, mainly due to the impact of the UK leaving the European Union in 2019.
 However, the emergence of Trigano and Hymer calmly walking in the UK motorhome door in January 2017!
 Mainly driven by desires to have a strong UK market share!
 Maybe, influenced by Brexit!
 Therefore, are worrying times ahead for the UK motorhome industry and the economy?
-In fact, every person living here, all could be affected by Brexit.
+In fact, every person living here could be affected by Brexit.
 But, does that concern reach the motorhome and leisure industry?
 If so, where does that leave us?
 Will those UK holidays make the demand for motorhomes grow in the UK?
 Are we going to be able to continue to develop and live the motorhome dream?

 Car PCP Timebomb.

 In fact, taking a look at the new cars being purchased under personal contract plans (PCPs).
-In fact, this method has be fuelled historically by low interest rates, apparently, nine out of ten private car buyers are now using PCP’s!
+In fact, this method has been fuelled historically by low-interest rates, apparently, nine out of ten private car buyers are now using PCP’s!
 In fact, to give you an idea of the scale of debt.
 British households borrowed a record £31.6bn in 2016, just buying new cars!
 This happens to be the highest of any major European country!
 Buying a car is usually a necessity purchase, we need to get to work and the children to school.
-Is the car pcp a ticking time bomb, if residuals and oversupply kick in what then?
+Is the car PCP a ticking time bomb, if residuals and oversupply kick in what then?
 Ask, yourself could a PCP work well for the motorhome buyer?
 Would such a thing open up those European motorhome floodgates?
 If you were offered a low deposit, with low payments, over a long time would you be tempted?
 Certainly, ticks all the family holiday boxes and no more flights and hotel bills to pay!

 If motorhomes could be brought on a PCP, the buyer will pay a smaller deposit and then commit to making a monthly payment over longer periods.
 The problem being no one has residual values for all UK and European motorhomes.
 As with cars they use CAP (current auction prices) and Glasses guide for residual values.
-So, for now there is no real option to take the residual value risk.
+So, for now, there is no real option to take the residual value risk.
 So, without that residual option, to buy the motorhome at the end of the contract, we do not get off the ground.
-However, another point is that compared to a car (a guaranteed projected minimum value) at the end of the contract, would be a significant.
+However, another point is that compared to a car (a guaranteed projected minimum value) at the end of the contract, would be significant.
 Most motorhomes average amount at three years old is an average of circa £35,000!
 So, get that wrong and losses would pour in!

 How Deep is the Debt?

 If you look at the debt-stretched households in Britain using PCP for car purchases.
 Ask, yourself what oversupply does?
-Simple answer, poor residual values and leads to losses!
-In fact, as far as cars go, this could, lead to the next subprime lending disaster.
+Simple answer, poor residual values leads to losses!
+In fact, as far as cars go, this could lead to the next subprime lending disaster.
 There is bound to be pressure on the household budgets.
-So, with house prices and rents rising, is this just a pcp disaster waiting to happen?
+So, with house prices and rents rising, is this just a PCP disaster waiting to happen?
 Therefore, considering that virtually every car is a diesel, then that pile of diesel cars on the scrap heap, could be larger and sooner than later.